bferris1/purdue-toolkit/README.md

 [![dependencies Status](https://david-dm.org/bferris1/purdue-toolkit/status.svg)](https://david-dm.org/bferris1/purdue-toolkit)
 [![devDependencies Status](https://david-dm.org/bferris1/purdue-toolkit/dev-status.svg)](https://david-dm.org/bferris1/purdue-toolkit?type=dev)

+**This project is no longer maintained.**

-This is a NodeJS/Express app.
-Currently, its only function is to watch classes for available spaces and notify users when a space opens up in the class.
-Additional functions are planned for the future.
-It is hosted at [puclass.space](http://puclass.space)
+This is a NodeJS/Express app that watches classes for available spaces and notifies users when a space opens up in the class.

 ## Installation